Academic Year – The part of the year that includes the fall and spring semesters.

 Subspecialty – A subspecialty is a narrow field within a major.
 Academic majors that do not define concentrations may offer course listings that identify subspecialties.
 Subspecialties are not identified on the official transcript.
 For example, BCMB (Biochemistry and Cellular and Molecular Biology) does not list concentrations.
 However, the faculty may identify subspecialties of biochemistry, cellular biology, molecular biology, computational biology, and ask students to select courses within these subspecialty areas to ensure minimal baseline knowledge.

 Timetable of Classes – The official schedule of classes produced each semester by the Office of the University Registrar.
 The most up-to-date information can be found online at https://mytk.utk.edu/.

 Track – A separate route leading to the same degree but with different requirements.

-Withdrawal – Officially dropping all courses for a given term.
+Withdrawal – Officially dropping all courses for a given semester.